fredhutchio/tfcb_2019/homeworks/homework04/README.md

 # Homework 4: Unix shell

-This homework will assess your ability to run commands in the shell, and uses content covered in lecture 09 and 10.
+This homework will assess your ability to run commands in the shell.

 Replace the lines specified in _italics_ with your answers.